Equal-Vote/star-server/.github/pull_request_template.md

 ## Screenshots / Videos (frontend only)

-> Be sure to include both desktop and mobile views
+> Be sure to include both desktop and mobile views (mobile could be as low as 320 px wide)

 ## Related Issues